Sensiplicity-Git/sensiplicity/README.md

 DOCUMENTATION
 -------------
-The default branch is now "master" which contains the latest code.
+The default branch, "master," contains the latest code.
 The current latest release is v1.0.0.

 ABOUT THE LICENSE